awesto/django-shop/docs/reference/cascade-plugins.rst

 =============

-This form is used to query information about the customer, such as salutation, the first and last names, its email address etc. In simple terms this form summarizes the fields from the models User and Customer.
+This form is used to query information about the customer, such as salutation, the first and last names, its email address etc. In simple terms this form combines the fields from the models ``User`` and ``Customer``.
 Since **djangoSHOP** honors the principle of `Single Source of Truth`_, if extra fields are added to the Customer model, no additional action is required by the programmer.
-This means that changes to our model fields, are reflected automatically into the rendered form.
+This means that changes to our model fields, are reflected automatically into this rendered customer form.

 .. _Single Source of Truth: https://en.wikipedia.org/wiki/Single_Source_of_Truth